ziemowit-s/grahametal2014-modeldb/README.md

-THIS IS ORYGINAL README (in HTML) FROM MODEL DB SITE:
+THIS IS ORYGINAL README FROM MODEL_DB WITH MINOR CHANGES FOR md file:

-<html><pre>
-Synaptic input to a CA1 pyramidal cell
+# Synaptic input to a CA1 pyramidal cell
 --------------------------------------
 Bruce P. Graham 5-5-14